SECTION TWO: Hidden Economics of Healthcare

 Healthcare Reform: Looking Ahead (2)

 The way to make certain you have enough -- is to have too much.

 In 1910, Abraham Flexner produced a book-long report on reforming medical education, under the sponsorship of the American Medical Association and the funding of the Carnegie Institution.
 The report was a product of the progressive era of reform which ended the Gilded Age, and can fairly be described as the handbook of a revolution in American medicine.
-The book had the impact on closing 106 of the 160 medical schools in the United States and Canada.
+The book had an impact on closing 106 of the 160 medical schools in the United States and Canada.
 To Flexner that was a disappointment; he thought only 31 were worth saving.
 To be a good doctor, in his opinion, required between six and eight years of scientific training.
-The quality of student as well as the quality of schools was important, justifying a vast shrinkage of the student body.
+The quality of student, as well as the quality of schools, was important, justifying a vast shrinkage of the student body.
 He liked research and unleashed an avalanche of medical research which subsequently transformed medical care in a hundred ways.

 Having said all that, it must be acknowledged, Abe Flexner had been educated in Germany, and his efforts mainly crystallized the transfer of German academic medicine to America, and from here onward to the world.
 What's being acknowledged is that for a time, German Medicine was far ahead of us, in an environment where we aspired to be the leaders.